nimbix/jardoc/docs/api.md

 * ```name``` (optional) - name of machine type to return information for (default, if not specified: all)

+* ```vault``` (optional) - vault name to use for machine compatibility; if specified, response will be a list of machines that can be used against that vault; if not specified, the user's default vault is used to determine machine compatibility

 ##### Response

 On success, a JSON payload with machine information for each available machine type, or for the specific machine ```name``` if available.
 The machine name is used as the dictionary key.